LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-persistent.rst

 #.
 In the administration tab, create a new user, ``techjobs`` with the same settings as described in
    the lesson tutorial.

 #.
-Update ``TechJobs`` with the necessary dependencies.
+Make sure that ``TechJobsPersistent`` has all of the necessary dependencies.

 #.
 Update ``appsettings.json`` with the right info.
 This will include
    ``url`` set to the address of your database connection, as well as the username and password for a user you have created.
-Refer to the tip below for the other properties you must add to complete your database setup.

 .. admonition:: Tip

    You can double check your setup against what you've already done for :ref:`your coding events repo <setup-orm-database>`.
 You can copy these property assignments from your ``CodingEvents`` repo, only needing to change the database address and username/password values.

+#.
+Run a new migration and update the database.

 Test It with SQL
 ^^^^^^^^^^^^^^^^